 Varicose vein & spider vein treatment may include:

 Elevation of the legs.
 Elevating your legs can help reduce leg swelling and relieve other symptoms if you have mild to moderate varicose veins.
-You may be instructed to elevate your feet above the level of your heart 3 or 4 times a day for about 15 minutes at a time.
+You may be instructed to improve your feet above the level of your heart 3 or 4 times a day for about 15 minutes at a time.
 Flexing (bending) your legs occasionally can help keep blood circulating if you need to sit or stand for a long period.

 Compression stockings.
 These elastic stockings squeeze the veins and prevent blood from pooling.
 Compression stockings can be effective if they are worn every day.